Presidency of Muhammadu Buhari: Involvement of The Executives

-In April 2017, Vice President Yemi Osinbajo tells select online journalists at the Villa that the executive didn't need to send Magu to the senate for confirmation and that Magu will remain EFCC Chairman.
+In April 2017, Vice President Yemi Osinbajo told select online journalists at the Villa that the executive didn't need to send Magu to the senate for confirmation and that Magu will remain EFCC Chairman.
 In July 2017, Senate asked Osinbajo to withdraw the statement that senate lacks powers to confirm Magu and despite all threats, Osinbajo continues to throw his weight behind Magu as Magu insists “I cannot be distracted with those things.
 Nobody can purchase me, I cannot compromise what I am doing.”

 Involvement of the Court

-An Abuja Division of the Federal High Court has affirmed the decision of the Senate to reject Ibrahim Magu as chairman of the Economic and Financial Crimes Commission.
+An Abuja Division of the Federal High Court affirmed the decision of the Senate to reject Ibrahim Magu as chairman of the Economic and Financial Crimes Commission.
 According to the ruling by Justice John Tsoho, the applicant was wrong in its assumption that the Senate was only there to confirm any choice made by the executive.
 The judge said the Senate has the powers to ensure that only suitable persons are appointed to the position of chairperson for the anti-corruption agency.
 Consequently, this suit is struck out.